U.S. jobs, factory data point to slowing economy

 "This report has to raise some concerns that the nation's manufacturing sector may be starting to feel the impact of the higher taxes on households and the cutbacks in government spending," said Joel Naroff, chief economist at Naroff Economic Advisors in Holland, Pennsylvania.

 A third report supported views the economy was again headed for a soft patch this spring.
-The Conference Board said its Leading Economic Index slipped 0.1 percent last month, the first decline since August.
+The Conference Board said its Leading Economic Index slipped 0.1 percent to 94.7 last month, the first drop since August.

 The data provides ammunition for the Federal Reserve to maintain its aggressive policy easing, despite a rift among policymakers on continuing asset purchases.

-On Thursday, Minneapolis Fed President Narayana Kocherlakota said the purchases of government bonds and mortgage-backed securities were necessary to boost employment but said they would cause financial market instability for years.
-IDnL2N0D50V1
+On Thursday, Minneapolis Fed President Narayana Kocherlakota said the purchases of government bonds and mortgage backed securities were necessary to boost employment, but acknowledged they would cause financial market instability for years.

-U.S. stocks ended down for the third day this week on the downbeat data, with the Standard & Poor's 500 index .SPX breaking below its 50-day moving average for the first time this year.
-Treasury debt prices gained slightly, while the dollar fell marginally against a basket of currencies.
+Stocks on Wall Street fell on the data, while Treasury debt prices eked out modest gains.
+The dollar weakened against a basket of currencies.

 Last week's claims data covered the survey period for April nonfarm payrolls.
 Claims increased 11,000 between the March and April survey periods.